nickredmark/xd-analytics/boilerplate/README.md

 # Nick's Boilerplate

-If I have to create a new website, I start with this.
+If I have to create a new website, I start with this repository.

 ## Configure and start meteor